morinlab/GAMBLR.helpers/README.md

 # GAMBLR.helpers
-A collection of helper function to support functionality of GAMBLR based packeges
+A collection of helper functions to support the functionality of GAMBLR-based packages